getinstancemz/listingtools/README.md

 # ListingTools

-CLI tools for indexing, extracting, and  embedding code listings into markdown article or chapter documentations.
+CLI tools for indexing, extracting, and  embedding code listings into markdown article or chapter documents.
 Originally dogfood code written for the book PHP Objects Patterns and Practice (Apress).

 ListingTools helps you to